Gaja (wine): Other

 Gaja produces three grappas named Sperss, Gaia & Rey and Darmagi, using grapes from their most famous vineyards.
 Their property Castello di Barbaresco is the distillation and production site.
 They are distilled from Nebbiolo, Chardonnay and Cabernet Sauvignon, respectively.
 The grappa is mostly seen in half bottles, and is marketed using different colors for each label.
-A visible barrel aging is seen in the Darmagi grappa, perhaps as a nod to the traditionalist disappointment beholden in pursuing French-style standards of brandy vinification.
+A visible barrel aging is seen in the Sperss grappa, perhaps as a nod to the traditionalist disappointment beholden in pursuing French-style standards of brandy vinification.
 Gaja is one of the most innovative wineries in grappa production, and has inspired grappas such as Nonino's barrique aged Chardonnay.
 There are also produced Grappa di Barbera and Grappa di Barolo.

 Tuscany

 Pieve Santa Restituta

 In 1994 Gaja acquired its first property in Toscana, Pieve Santa Restituta in Montalcino.
 The property's 16 ha of vineyards producing two wines that are Brunello di Montalcino, with exceptions such as in 2005 which was estimated by Gaja as a lesser vintage, and a single Brunello was produced.